VujevicStipe/antikvarijat-judita-website/README.md

 # Antikvarijat Judita Website Redesign

 This repository contains the redesigned and developed version of the Antikvarijat Judita website.
-The original website was given a modern look and enhanced functionality to improve user experience.
-The redesigned website is live at [Antikvarijat Judita](http://www.antikvarijat-judita.hr/).
+The original website was given a modern look and enhanced functionality to improve user experience

+## Live Demo

+You can view the live demo of the project at [Antikvarijat Judita](http://www.antikvarijat-judita.hr/).

 ## Description